 Each and every table can be easily exported as a CSV file allowing you to import this data into your business intelligence tool of choice so that you can combine your e-mail engagement data with other analytics data you already use to manage your business.

 Furthermore, our reporting section is built on top of our stats API giving customers the ability to programmatically pull all of these metrics from our service at any time.

-The new reporting section is available to customers on our managed, paid, and free plans.
+The new reporting section is available to customers on all of our plans.
 If you aren’t yet using Mailgun, sign up below!